 Better yourself in your workplace.
 Switch your area of expertise entirely.
 In the 21st century there are ample opportunities to learn a second skill at home all the while holding down a full-time job.
 It's often time consuming, and a lot of hard work goes into it, but at some point in the future you'll be better equipped to take on new (and perhaps better paying) responsibilities.

 Caitlin Pyle of ProofreadAnywhere made over $43,000 by working as a freelance proofreader…in her spare time.
 When she wasn’t working, she even had time to go on several fun vacations.

 After she had a ton of success doing that, she decided she wanted to teach others how to do the same thing, so she started up Proofread Anywhere.

-Sign up for her Free 7 Day Email Course on making money as a proofreader.
+Sign up for her free workshop to learn more about making money as a proofreader.